Modders are working to bring controversial 'The Day Before' back

 The Day Before, one of the most controversial games of 2023, now has modders working to put together an offline mode for the game.

-Before launch, The Day Before was Steam’s most wish-listed game up until launch.
+Before launch, The Day Before was Steam’s most wish-listed game prior to release.
 The game itself was launched in December 2023, to extremely negative reviews.
-By December 11, 2023, four days after the game had launched, it had over 10,000 negative reviews on Steam.
+Indeed, four days after the game had launched, it had over 10,000 negative reviews on Steam, due to a large number of bugs and a lack of features.

+One reviewer noted that players will be “blown away by the level of scamming this game represents.
+Do not buy this game, you will be sorely disappointed”

-Developer Fntastic announced a shutdown on December 12, before official word on the future of The Day Before arrived on December 22.
+Developer Fntastic announced a shutdown on December 12, with the studio later confirming that the game would be shut down.

 “The Day Before will be retired and the servers will be turned off on 22 January 2024.
 As previously communicated, Mytona, as the investor, has been working in collaboration with Steam to facilitate refunds for all game purchasers,” read a post on the game’s X account.
 “For any players that have not already had their purchase refunded, Steam will now proactively refund all remaining players.”